How Much Does It Cost to Build a Website for a Small Business

 Elementor website cost

 Elementor works as a design layer on top of WordPress.
 It gives more visual control without needing custom code.
-The tool has both free and paid versions, and the paid version raises the total cost through annual licensing.
-Elementor works well for owners who want to build a website with more flexibility than templates alone.
+The tool has both free and paid versions, and the paid version raises the total cost through annual licensing (Elementor Pro starts around AED 220–730/year).
+Elementor works well for owners who want to build a website with more flexibility than templates alone can offer.
+UAE custom implementations often add AED 1,800+ for professional tweaks.

 Graphic showing pricing for Elementor-based website design